dav1dma/CTR-Simulation/README.md

 # CTR Simulation

-Interactive concentric-tube robot simulation with PS5 controller, keyboard, and mouse control.
-The active viewer uses VisPy for responsive rendering.
+An interactive simulator for exploring the movement and workspace of a concentric-tube robot.
+The tubes can be extended and rotated using a PS5 controller, keyboard, or mouse, while the robot’s shape, tip position, and orientation update in real time.

+The workspace plot below shows the tip positions reached across 10,000 simulated tube configurations.

 ![Section-aware CTR workspace](docs/images/ctr_workspace_sectioned.png)